October 18, 2022 6 min read

 Now, using the spending limit you set in step 1, start assigning your available dollars to each category on your budget.

-I have an on-going Holiday Gift List on my phone.
-That way, if I come up with a great gift idea in April, I can actually remember what it is in November/December.
+Here’s a personal hack of mine—> I have an ongoing Holiday Gift List on your phone.
+That way, if I come up with a great gift idea in April, I can remember what it is in November/December.
 Technology is brilliant… most of the time!

-A few tips/questions to help you start your gift giving and shopping list:
+Here are a few more tips/questions to help you start your gift-giving and shopping list:

-Who do you want to purchase gifts for?
+First, ask yourself who you want to purchase gifts for.

 Are you going to any holiday gatherings?
 Do you need a hostess gift?
 A new outfit?
-Are you bringing a meal?
+Are you bringing a meal to a holiday party?

-Travel during COVID-19 and the Holidays, double whammy!
+Travel during the Holidays, double whammy!
 Will you be traveling?
 Driving or Flying?

 You’ve made your budget, now you have to see it through.
 That means updating your budget each time you make a purchase!